-The soils are derived from the Tertiary era (67ma) remnant lateritic plateau of the Fleurieu Peninsula and include outcrops of ironstone (ferricrete), which litter the slope beneath the vines.
-These ironstone deposits are the result of the deep weathering of the underlying meta-sandstones of the Back Stairs Passage Formation, Cambrian era (570ma) sediments of the Kanmantoo Group.
+The soils are derived from the Tertiary Pliocene era (1.64 to 5.2 million years old) remnant lateritic plateau of the spine of the Fleurieu Peninsula and include outcrops of ironstone (ferricrete) which litter the slope beneath the vines.
+These ironstone deposits are the result of deep weathering of the underlying meta-sandstones of the Backstairs Passage Formation, Cambrian era (540 million years old) sediments of the Kanmantoo Group.

-The very cool, humid and even Foggy Hill climate is ideal for encouraging the production of the exotic aromatic and ethereal qualities described as the peacock’s tail of Pinot Noir.
-Foggy Hill Vineyard on Maylands Farm at Parawa on the Southern Fleurieu Peninsula has thus far delivered on its potential to be a truly “distinguished site” for Pinot Noir.
+The cool, humid and even Foggy Hill climate is ideal for encouraging the production of the exotic aromatic and ethereal qualities of Pinot Noir described as the ‘peacock’s tail”.
+After 15 vintages, Foggy Hill Vineyard at Parawa has proven consistently that it is a truly “distinguished site for Pinot Noir.

 |Dominant influence||Great Southern Ocean and altitude|

 |Dominant soil||Sandy to clay loams over kaolinite clay|

 |Geology||Metamorphosed sandstones and siltstones of the Backstairs Passage Formation (540 million years old).

 |Homoclime||Cotes de Nuits, Burgundy and Sonoma Coast, California.|

 |Favoured Variety||Pinot Noir|